-Except where the building is protected with a sprinkler system, external walls shall have an FRR of no less than 30/30/30 in the following circumstances:
+Where the building is not protected with a sprinkler system, external walls shall have an FRR of no less than 30/30/30 in the following circumstances:

-a) Single household units and attached side by side dwellings and outbuildings where the external wall is less than 1.0 m and less than 90° from the relevant boundary.
-The wall shall be fire rated to protect from both directions, and b) Any other multi-unit dwellings where the external wall is less than 5.0 m from the relevant boundary, except that windows more than 1.0 m from the relevant boundary need not be fire rated.
+a) Outbuildings, single household units and attached side by side multi-unit dwellings where part of the external wall is less than 1.0 m and less than 90° from the relevant boundary.
+See Figure 5.1.
+The wall shall be fire rated to protect from both directions, and b) Multi-unit dwellings located one above the other where the external wall is less than 5.0 m from the relevant boundary.
+If there are windows more than 1.0 m from the relevant boundary in a household unit wall requiring a FRR, the windows do not need to be fire rated